tdn548/GamePortfolio/README.md

 ### This is the game porfolio by Thanh Nguyen.
 Code by C++/C# Unity and Unreal Engine
 #### 1. A Maze Run game code by C++ and DX11
 - Using DX11 to build the texture, shader, lights in the game.
-Build castle, tree, waves; Build AABBAABB Collision among camera and items
+- Build castle, tree, waves
+- Build AABBAABB Collision among camera and items

 https://user-images.githubusercontent.com/53711944/231231040-34a64a22-c097-45b0-aff8-74a2585b6155.mov